 Matheran also has its very own valley crossing which is 1000 feet high and from end to end is about 900 feet.
 Valley crossing is a must-do activity for all adventure junkies.

 Being a hill station, the town is full of monkeys who create a nuisance of themselves.
 It is strongly advised to not feed any monkeys or roam around with food in the open as it is very likely that a monkey will try to snatch it.

 Accommodation in Matheran is slightly expensive since this place is a weekend getaway from Mumbai.
 Mid-week the prices are considerably lower.
 But during season time which is during the winter months of December – January and the summer months of April – May the tariff is hiked three to four times the off-season tariff.

 Many of the hotels and guest houses have a package deal which includes all meals.
 Please note that Matheran hotels and guest houses do not accept single travelers since the hotel union claims that single travelers mainly visit this hill station to commit suicide.

 Matheran has plenty of restaurants that serve all kinds of cuisines.
-The vada-pav in Matheran along with the Gujarati thali and Kokam juice are a must have.
+The vada-pav in Matheran along with the Gujarati thali and Kokam juice is a must have.
 Non-vegetarian is also served in a few restaurants.
 Keep in mind that Matheran does not have a wine shop and alcohol is only available in a few restaurants and hotels.

 Matheran is a plateau with a dense forest cover.
 Being a hill station Matheran has pleasant weather almost throughout the year.
 The best time to visit Matheran is post-monsoon i.e. from September to November.
 The region becomes a spectacle at this time of the year with lush greenery, waterfalls all around the place.